MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 4 - Data Types.md

 | String    | Text.
 It consists of individual characters.
 Strings are enclosed in single quotation marks `'` or double quotation marks `"`. |
 | Boolean   | The values `True` or `False`.                                |

-When you are mentioning a variable or a constant for the first time, you must **assign** a value to it.
+In Python, when you are mentioning a variable or a constant for the first time, you must **assign** a value to it.

 ```python
 height = 10 # we have created the variable height and assigned a value of 10 to it